 - Receptions with other program participants

-Greenhart Travel offers study abroad opportunities in over 15 different countries including Australia, Brazil, the United Kingdom, and China.
+Greenhart Travel offers study abroad opportunities in 19 different countries including Australia, Brazil, the United Kingdom, and China.
 The company has been certified by the Council on Standards for International Education Travel (CSIET) and has received positive reviews from past participants.

 To participate in its programs, Greenhart Travel requires that participants:

 - Have a GPA of at least 2.75